The Billionaire’s Shrubbery

 Chapter 1 (draft)

-Uber rich people are like the deadly nightshade of gen pop—they might look all pretty and harmless, but they lure you in for a taste of their sweet lives, and then—gotcha!—poison your heart and leave you for dead.
+Uber rich people are like the deadly nightshade of gen pop—they might look all pretty and harmless, but they lure you in for a taste of their sweet lives, and then, gotcha!, poison your heart and leave you for dead.

 Don’t get me wrong.
 I love what I do.
-I just wish I could do it for people who didn’t look at me like I was some kind of invasive species out to steal their precious resources.
+I just wish I could do it for people who didn’t look at me like I was an invasive species out to steal their precious resources.
 So, when I stumble across a cardboard box on the sidewalk as I’m walking to the bus stop, I hesitate to slow down, but … there’s something green peeking above the open top.
 I try to look casual, like, “I don’t really care what’s in your trash.
 I don’t need your rich people’s hand-me-downs.”

 Free if you promise not to kill them.

 I look up at the house beyond the hedge.
 Leaving plants like these out on the sidewalk, prone to kidnap by any old conifer-killing klutz, makes no sense.
 I lift the box and carry it up the winding path to the front door.
 The grass is months past needing to be cut, the garden that edges the long walkway is overrun with weeds.
 If this was the opening scene of a true crime, re-creation documentary, I’d be the subject who was foolish enough to waltz straight into harm’s way.

 After a long minute, an elderly man answers.